 OPTIONAL: For extra crispiness, do a double coat -- simply dunk coated chicken in a little bit of buttermilk, and coat once again in the flour mixture.
 You would need extra coating mixture for this step

 Place your chicken on the prepared baking sheet, leaving a space between each strip.
-Bake 10 minutes, flip gently with a pair of tongs, and bake another 10 minutes.
+Bake 10 minutes, flip gently with a spatula, and bake another 10 minutes.
+(If the pan is dry when you flip the chicken, add a drizzle of oil to ensure the bottom crisps as well)

 Be sure to check to make sure your chicken is cooked (165 degrees F), as the thickness can greatly affect baking time.
 You want it to be done but not overdone and dry.
 Bake another 4-5 minutes if needed.